AviShah10/nba-playoff-prediction/README.md

 ## Results and Discussion:

-REQUIREMENTS AS PER THE ASSIGNMENT DESCRIPTION:
-We expect to see data pre-processing in your project such as feature selection (Forward or backward feature selection, dimensionality reduction methods such as PCA, Lasso, LDA, .. ), taking care of missing features in your dataset, …
-We expect to see at least one supervised or unsupervised method implemented and the results need to be studied in details.
-For example evaluating your predictive model performance using different metrics (take a look at ML Metrics)
-You MUST include visualizations of your dataset (if possible) and your results.
-Visualizations include graphs, charts, tables.
-Code snippets do not count as visualizations.
-You can use Matplotlib or Seaborn to create your visualizations.
-We recommend using Plotly for interactive visualizations in Python as well as interactive visualizations on your website.
-(PLEASE FILL THIS WITH NECESSARY FIGURES, ETC.)

 Thus far, we have created two models for predicting which NBA teams will be making the playoffs for any given season: a logistic regression model and a support vector machine (SVM) model.

 For both our logistic regression and SVM models, we proceeded with the same following steps.
 We used the season averages for each team from the years 2000 (1999-2020 season) to 2020 (2019-2020 season) as the training data.
 We used the season averages for each team for the 2021 and 2022 seasons as training data for predicting the 2021 and 2022 playoffs, respectively.